How we can help students

 Use of a PC in exams:

 There is a computer cluster on Level 7 of the Library for use during exam diets by disabled students.
-This is administered by John Buchanan (IT Services) in liaison with Registry, but invigilation remains the responsibility of the School.
+This is administered by IT Services in liaison with Registry.

 Access on campus